ctrlc03/stark-browniesh/README.md

 ## How to use

-* Clone this repo inside your folder
+* Clone this repo inside the folder with contracts to audit/test
 * Compile contracts with nile (`nile compile`)
 * Launch a `starknet-devnet` node (`nile node`)
 * Launch `stark_brownie.py` and pass the abis path